yandex-research/context-intensive-kv-offloading/README.md

 ### ArkVale

 Git repo that will be cloned is a fork of official repo.
 The fork is different in 3 things:
-* it supports newer version of transformers (so you must install transformers==5.6.1)
+* It supports newer version of transformers (so you must install transformers==5.6.1)
+* It supports a dynamic token budget: the budget is a percentage of the prompt length, not a fixed number of tokens.
-* it does not offload generated tokens to have a more fair comparison with ShadowKV and YAKV (upper bound of ArkVale is being evaluated)
+* It does not offload generated tokens to have a more fair comparison with ShadowKV and YAKV (upper bound of ArkVale is being evaluated)
-* it supports additional group_size (from GQA) values, so we could do the evaluation on models like Llama-3.2-3B with group_size=3
+* It supports additional group_size (from GQA) values, so we could do the evaluation on models like Llama-3.2-3B with group_size=3

 #### Setup
 ```